driptanil/Statistics-for-Data-Science/Ch 1. Exploratory Data Analysis/README.md

     -   *Ordinal:*
                   Categorical data that has an explicit ordering.
 (Synonym: ordered factor)

-## Rectangular Data
+#### Rectangular Data

--  The typical frame of reference for analysis in data science is a rectangular data object, like a spreadsheet or database table.
--  Rectangular data is the general term for a two-dimensional matrix with rows indicating records (cases) and columns indicating features (variables); data frame is the specific format in R and Python.
+-  Rectangular data is a two-dimensional matrix with rows indicating records (cases) and columns indicating features (variables) aka dataframe.

-## Non-Rectangular Data
+#### Non-Rectangular Data

--   It is the raw material for statistical forecasting methods, and it is also a key component of the data produced by devices—the Internet of Things.
+- produced by devices—the Internet of Things.

--   Spatial data structures, which are used in mapping and location analytics, are more complex and varied than rectangular data structures.
-In object representation, the focus of the data is an object (e.g., a house) and its spatial coordinates.
-The field view, by contrast, focuses on small units of space and the value of a relevant metric (pixel brightness, for example).
+- Graphs, and other data types

 # Estimates of Location